 - Direct Unsubsidized Loans: Students who aren’t eligible for subsidized loans can get unsubsidized loans.
 Your interest starts accruing immediately, though, so if you don’t pay interest while you’re in school, you’ll end up having that interest added to your loan at the end of your grace period.

 Interest rates on federal loans are set for each year by a formula decided on by Congress.
-For undergraduate subsidized and unsubsidized loans taken between July 1, 2018 and June 30, 2019, the interest rate is 5.05%.
+For current undergraduate subsidized and unsubsidized loans, the interest rate is 5.05%.

 Your parents might also be able to help you cover your costs by taking out Direct PLUS Loans.
 However, these loans come with a higher rate of 7.60% so your monthly payment will be even more.

 Private lenders and financial institutions that offer student loans often have variable interest rates and these are even higher than what’s available with federal student loans.
 Private student loan approval is also based on credit history, and that can play a big role in how much the interest rate is.